hfu/hands-on-prod/README.md

 # Vector tiles production
 ## What do we do in this hands-on?

 1. Extract data from [PostGIS](https://postgis.net/) to [NDJSON](http://ndjson.org/) of GeoJSON.
-For each feature, properties are filetered accordingly, and control properties for tippecanoe are added.
+Modify features to remove unnecessary properties.
+Add production control properties.
-2. Obtain mbtiles, a package of vector tiles, from NDJSON using [tippecanoe](https://github.com/mapbox/tippecanoe).
+2. Get vector tiles from NDJSON using [tippecanoe](https://github.com/mapbox/tippecanoe).
+3. Check resulting vector tiles using [mc](https://github.com/hfu/mc/) and [tileserver-gl-light](https://github.com/klokantech/tileserver-gl/blob/master/README_light.md).
+Checking is an important part of optimization.

-3. Confirm the resulting mbtiles using [tileserver-gl-light](https://github.com/klokantech/tileserver-gl/blob/master/README_light.md) so that the vector tiles are ready for further hosting and consumption steps.
+After this hands-on, vector tiles are ready for hosting and consumption.

 # Software
 ## Recommended baseline software

 ### Linux
-Although this process works well with macOS and probably works with Cygwin or the Windows Subsystem for Linux, this hands-on assumes that we use Linux, such as ubuntu or RedHat.
+This hands-on assumes Linux such as ubuntu or RedHat as the operating system.

+Yet, we also used macOS.
+Cygwin or Windows Subsystem for Linux might also be good.

 ### Google Chrome
 Although vector tiles works well with all modern web browsers.
 You may want to add Chrome Secure Shell extension for ssh access to the server.